noi-techpark/odh-docs/source/datasets.rst

 Datasets
 ========

+.. versionadded:: 2020.09 New domain category `Other`, which includes dataset that do not belong to existing domains.

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed